google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 hugo mod get github.com/google/docsy@v0.2.0
 ```

-These command adds the `docsy` theme module to your definition file `go.mod`.
+This command adds the `docsy` theme module to your definition file `go.mod`.

 ### Update your config file